ariielgodoy/reconocimiento_paquetes/README.md

 For training the model, I used two of the three images provided to me.
 Given the small number of examples, I decided to **expand the dataset** by creating artificial backgrounds, performing rotations, and perturbing the images.
 The goal was to make the model more **robust** and capable of handling different scenarios.

 Additionally, since I'm working with a **GTX 1050TI**, I reduced the image size to **640x640**.
-Leaving them at their original resolution might have, well, pushed my GPU a bit too hard!
+Leaving them at their original resolution might have, well, pushed my GPU a bit too hard! (maybe even explode)

 ---